 Taxes on income decreased by 3.6% for the three months, and increased by 0.4% and 10.7% for the six and twelve months ended June 30, 2000, respectively, as compared to the three, six and twelve months ended June 30, 1999 due to a higher effective tax rate resulting from the turn-around of depreciation-related temporary differences, the benefits of which were previously flowed-through for rate-making purposes.
-The three and six-month comparisons were also affected by an approximately 6% decrease in pre-tax operating income.
+The three and six-month comparisons were also affected by lower pre-tax operating income.